Cathy Sulinski

-Catherine ("Cathy") Ann Sulinski (born April 3, 1958, in San Francisco, California) is a retired javelin thrower from the United States.
+Catherine Ann Sulinski (born April 3, 1958, in San Francisco, California) is a retired javelin thrower from the United States.
 She competed for her native country at the 1984 Summer Olympics, finishing in tenth place (58.38 metres) in the final.

 She competed in the AIAW for the Chico State Wildcats and the Cal State Hayward track and field teams.